drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	In this section we focus on two types of algorithms, serial and parallel, but with a major focus on the parallel algorithm.
 Commonly algorithms are first developed with a serialized verion and only later optimized into parallelized versions if possible.
-This is how I will be presenting my chosen Delanay Triangulation (DT) algorithms in order to portray a chronolgical development of ideas used in all algorithms.
+This is how I will be presenting my chosen Delaunay Triangulation (DT) algorithms in order to portray a chronolgical development of ideas used in all algorithms.
 And so we first begin by explaining the chosen serial verion of the DT algorithm.

 == Serial